 Fact: At the moment, it’s very hard to properly understand and appreciate the world of dust safety.
 A large reason for this is that it’s based on ‘lots of very scientific testing done measuring things the naked eye can’t see’.
-The health symptoms can sometimes take a long time to show as well.
-No wonder it’s tough to wrap the brain around it all!
+The symptoms can sometimes take a long time to show as well.
+No wonder it’s tough to wrap the brain around!

 So, to help demystify things, let’s keep things simple for once and answer four easy questions:

 What is a dust class and how are the classes set?

 What is required of a dust extractor to be approved for M Class dust?

 Question 1 – Why is dust dangerous to our health?

 Dust is dangerous because it can travel into our airways and penetrate the tissue in our lungs, which puts us at risk of developing various diseases.
 The chemicals in the more harmful dusts are basically just poison to our bodies meaning we struggle to fight them off.
 You can read (a lot) more on the dangers of dust in this publication by the World Health Organisation.

 Question 2 – What is a dust class and how are the classes set?

 A dust class is just a rating of how dangerous certain types of dusts are to humans.
 They are set based on a) the chemical composition of materials, b) the size of the dust particle, and c) exposure limits.
 The general rule is the smaller the dust particle, the more dangerous it is because it can travel further into our system and lodge itself in our tissue.
 And it’s pretty obvious that the longer we’re exposed to such dusts, the greater the risk.

 There’s an international standard (IEC 60 335-2-69 if you want to look it up) that categorises all types of dust into three main classes; L, M and H. You can read more on dust classes here.